Siamul/iris-annotation-python/README.md

 # Iris Annotation Tool

+Install the requirements using

+> pip install -r requirements.txt

-Run the tool using python annotator.py
+Run the tool using

+> python annotator.py